An intrepid family’s cycling tale

 Our first USA-based travelers since the pandemic began in early 2020 recount their recent 19-day family bicycle tour and culinary experience from Venice to Parma!

-Already in the planning phase for a new Italy family bike tour later this year (probably in beautiful Umbria), customer John Bosetti was kind enough to share a testimonial of their experience.
-They were among the very first US-American travelers coming into Italy in early June 2021 – “rare-birds”, John labels himself and his family, as Italians were marveled, and thrilled, to again see US-American travelers!
+Already in the planning phase for a new Italy family bike tour later this year (probably in beautiful Umbria), customer John Bosetti shared this testimonial of their experience – they were among the very first US-American travelers coming into Italy in early June 2021.
+“Rare-birds”, John labels himself and his family, as Italians were marveled, and thrilled, to again see US-American travelers.

 I am writing the day after my family of four finished a fabulous tour of Emilia-Romagna, organized by Cycle Europe (CE).
 After a year and a half of no vacation and no travel due to COVID, we were ready to return to beautiful Italia.
 When Italy opened to US travelers, the amazing crew at Cycle Europe flew into action.
 I worked closely with several CE team members on planning.
 They were all very responsive.
 No request was too large or small to be accommodated; no problem could stump them.
 The marvelous, multi-talented, indefatigable, and always cheerful Sara was our main contact, but major contributions were made to the plan by others, including Javier, and the co-owners Michele and Monica.